Madeyanis/Blood-Pressure-Estimation-Based-On-PPG/readme.md

     python evaluate.py --model models/trained_model.pkl --test data/test_ppg.csv
     ```

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 - Thanks to the open-source community for tools and libraries.
 - Special thanks to researchers in the field of PPG signal analysis.

-## Contact

-For questions or suggestions, please contact [your-email@example.com].